 ClickCreate Service Account, name your service account, and make sure to set each field as follows:

 - Leave Role empty.

 Furnish a new private key.

 - Select Enable G Suite Domain-wide Delegation.

 Once you click Create, a JSON private key will download.
 Save this file in a memorable location because it's a one-time download.

 You've created a new service account!
-From the service account list select View Client ID and take note of your service account's Client ID and Email Address.
-You will need the Client ID for the next section and the Email Address when making API calls.
+From the service account list, select View Client ID and take note of your service account's Client ID and Email Address.
+You need the Client ID for the next section, and you need the Email Address for making API calls.

 Step 4: Register the service account with the Reseller domain

 Go to the Manage API client access area found in the Advanced Settings of your admin console's Security section.

 In the Client Name box, enter the client ID of your service account that you created in the previous step.
 In the API Scopes box, enter the following scopes, separated by commas.
 This will authorize your service account to use the Admin SDK User resource, The Reseller API, and the Site Verification API.